Entity Framework Extensions How to filter entities not contained from an existing list with Entity Framework?

 Filtering entities by excluding all items from an existing list can sometimes be very useful.

-For example, you deserialize a JSON file into a list of Customer with the CustomerID populated, and you want to retrieve customers not contained in this list to deleted them.
+For example, you deserialize a JSON file into a list of Customer with the CustomerID populated, and you want to retrieve customers not contained in this list to delete them.

-A frequent solution is using the !Contains method to retrieves those customers such as:
+A frequent solution is using the !Contains method to retrieve those customers such as:

 However, this solution has several limitations, as explained here.